-You may think it is obvious that both documents need to contain similar content in order to be a match.
-Lots of standard job descriptions from the HR library can be either out of date or only include generic competencies and so the reflection in the mirror is that of someone else!
+When you hear it, you may think it is obvious that both documents need to contain similar content in order to be a match.
+Standard job descriptions from the HR library can be either out of date or only include generic competencies and so the reflection in the mirror is that of someone else!

-Most quality Headhunters or Internal Recruiters within employer brands will take a Project Manager or Programme Manager brief with a VP or Executive Director, along the following lines:
+Most quality Headhunters or Internal Recruiters within employer brands will take a Project / Program Manager brief with a VP or Executive Director, along the following lines:

 - Key skills, competencies and experience required